(update: killed the counterweight; CNC Kitchen video)

 Next there may be #"Desk Accessory" CNC Milling Machine.
 For progress in that direction, with not much more effort in the frame+enclosure department:

-(different Z axis in those two pics - part of the not-quite-so-minimal "and friends" part of the project that I haven't written much about yet)
+(different Z axis in those two pics - part of the not-quite-so-minimal "and friends" part of the project title that I haven't written much about yet)

 Telescoping axes allow the enclosure to fold up smaller when parked and expand for operation: